insin/forum/README.txt

 users and transforming and escaping it for display, as well as performing any other operations which are dependent on the post formatting syntax being used.

-The following post formatting modules are provided with the forum application:
+The following post formatting modules are bundled with the forum application:

 - ``forum.formatters.basic_formatter``
 - ``forum.formatters.markdown_formatter``